The Knight Foundation is Paying 24 Newsrooms to Upgrade Their Websites. 20 Choose WordPress.

 Muslim.co is just over year old and is a news outlet, media publication and a community for millennial and Gen-Z Muslims.

 This speaks very positively to the popularity, affordable cost and ease-of-use of WordPress.
+We are seeing WordPress become the dominant publishing platforms for newsrooms in Canada and the United States.

 Here's our interview with Steve Beatty from the Newspack team: